jyesselm/rna_map_nextflow/scripts/optimization/README.md

 - No need to manage conda environments on compute nodes
 - Results are written to mounted directories

+**No sudo required**: The build script automatically uses fakeroot or remote builds when available.
+If you don't have sudo access, it will:
+1. Try fakeroot (if you have the capability)
+2. Fall back to remote build via Sylabs Cloud (free, no login)
+3. Only use sudo as a last resort

 **Usage with container:**
 ```bash
 export CONTAINER_PATH=/path/to/rna-map-optimization.sif